LIM-AeroCloud/SecureFTP.jl/docs/src/filesystem.md

 The [`SFTP.StatStruct`](@ref) holds all relevant information on server path objects.
 It can be directly analysed by functions analysing the filemode ([`filemode`](@ref), [`isdir`](@ref), [`isfile`](@ref) or [`islink`](@ref)).
-For these functions, additional convenience methods exist, which take the `SFTP.Client` and a `AbstractString` of the `path` as input arguments.
+For these functions, additional convenience methods exist, which take the `SFTP.Client` and an `AbstractString` of the `path` as input arguments.

 !!! tip